rancher/convoy/README.md

 ## Setup

-rancher-volume can work with any type of block devices, we show cases a loopback based device here for tutorial.
+rancher-volume can work with any type of block devices, we show cases two kinds of setup here: new LVM logical volumes, or loopbacks.
+You can use or create your own block devices in your preferred way as well.

 ##### Create two block devices using LVM2 for device mapper storage pool:
 Assuming the volume group "rancher-vg" already exists, and you want to create a 100G pool out of it.
 Please refer to http://tldp.org/HOWTO/LVM-HOWTO/createlv.html for more details on creating logical volume using LVM2.